kt3k/cell/README.md

 When you click this button, it alerts "hello".

-## Mirroring the inputs
+## Mirroring the inputs: How to use `query` helper

-The next component mirrors the input value of `<input>` element to another DOM element.
+The next component shows how you can copy the input text into other dom element.

+`query` is helper to query by the selector inside your component.
+`query(".dest")` is equivalent of `el.querySelector(".dest")`.

 ```ts
 import { type Context, register } from "@kt3k/cell"